ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "One of us mentioned how mysterious this town was, which the rest of us agreed with wholeheartedly."
       },
       "s_H3qBdVAUbiPY": {
-        "meaning": "The town of Ísafjörður, the capital city of West fjords" },
+        "meaning": "The town of Ísafjörður, the capital of the Westfjords" },
       "s_HKHCkSdZkoZN": {
         "meaning": "It took some time and quite a long detour to get to the area, there we were received by tourists, and plenty of them."